thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 - `totalLabelValuePairs`: Total number of label-value pairs.
 - `seriesCountByMetricName`: List of objects containing metric name and its corresponding series count.
 - `seriesCountByLabelName`: List of objects containing label name and its corresponding series count.
-- `seriesCountByFocusLabelValue`: List of objects containing focus label-value and its corresponding series count.
+- `seriesCountByFocusLabel`: List of objects containing focus label-value and its corresponding series count.
 - `seriesCountByLabelValuePair`: List of objects containing label-value pair and its corresponding series count.
 - `labelValueCountByLabelName`: List of objects containing label name and its corresponding label value count.

 Let us take a look at the API response with some examples.

 Example metrics:

 ```
 {__name__="metricA", instance="A", cluster="us"}
 {__name__="metricA", instance="B", cluster="eu"}